snake-fan/KnowAct/docs/V1ProjectBreakdown.md

 Recommended milestone split:

 - M2a: run the workflow on a small development fixture of roughly 5-8 nodes.
-- M2b: run the workflow on the formal candidate graph target of 30-50 nodes.
+- M2b: run the workflow on the current formal candidate graph target and accept the promoted reviewed generated artifact as the source of truth.

 Guardrails: